Rails render 404 not found from a controller action

 Render 404.html page

-Instead of using ActionController::RoutingError
+Instead of using ActionController::RoutingError,

-folder can directly be rendered.
+404.html page from the public folder can directly be rendered.

 render :file => "#{Rails.root}/public/404.html", layout: false, status: :not_found

-page and serve the purpose of rendering
+# Older versions of Rails use RAILS_ROOT constantThis will render public/404.html page and serve the purpose of rendering

 not found page.